Last Updated on

 - Reviews are not 100% trustworthy.
 You can’t trust the reviews on Airbnb completely.
 People often tend not to write bad things about others they have just met or made friends with.

 - Safety and security.
-A hotel generally provides better security measures like evacuation plans and on site security.
+A hotel generally provides better security measures like evacuation plans and on-site security.

 - Time consumption.
-To get a good rental at Airbnb you need to do some search about the reviews and amenities provided by each rental property.
+To get a good rental at Airbnb you need to do some search for the reviews and amenities provided by each rental property.
 Nevertheless, that’s how you go about the hotels as well.

 - No Standardization.
 All the properties are unique as well as the owners.
 This is the beauty as well as the negative point of the Airbnb rentals.
 Often pictures can’t display the whole experience you are going to have.